humemai/co-learning/graph-learning/README.md

 The properties (relations) whose range is literal are displayed under a node, while the properties whose range is an instance are displayed with an edge.

-One problem here is that some participants have specified multiple DatatypeProperties.
+One problem here is that some participants have specified multiple `DatatypeProperties`.
-For example, the sitaution node `p01_s00` has two `objectType` and two `locationType`.
+For example, the sitaution node `p01_s00` has two `objectType`s and two `locationType`s.
 At the moemnt, there is no order in them, so the RDF doesn't know which `locationType` was used with which `objectType`.